SudoDotDog/Brontosaurus/docs/document/global-configuration.md

 }
 ```

-structure in `preference` database.
+Structure in `preference` database.

-To config them, simply add them to `preference` database collection.
+To config, them, simply add them to `preference` database collection.

 Notice: background images come with an array of string, the `brontosaurus/core` server will pick one from the list randomly.